jlee0810/jlee0810/README.md

 Hi, my name is **Joonwon (Eric)** Lee.
 Welcome to my github.

 I am currently an undergrad at UCLA majoring in Computer Science and minoring in Statistics & Data Science.
-I have a broad interest in computers, with a particular focus on systems software and blockchain.
+I have a broad interest in computers, with a particular focus on systems software and cryptography (specifically blockchain).
 You can also check out what I have learned at UCLA in my personal website.

-This summer, I am working as a software engineer intern at Samsung Electronics under Samsung Research, contributing to the Tizen OS platform team.
+This summer, I worked as a software engineer intern at Samsung Electronics under Samsung Research, contributing to the Tizen OS platform team.
 Previously, I worked as a Frontend/Mobile developer at LG.

-At UCLA, I work with Prof. Rafail Ostrovsky and Prof. Sam Kumar on a multi party computation project (check out MPC Sky Repo).
+At UCLA, I work with Prof. Rafail Ostrovsky and Prof. Sam Kumar on a multi party computation project.
+(Expected to submit IEEE S&P Nov 2024)

 ## 📫 Contact Me on Social Media